 - Make sure you can be heard.
 The video may be amazing but if no one can hear you, it’s not worth the effort.
 You may want to invest in a small microphone if you aren’t standing near the camera/phone mic.

 This is the microphone I use when creating my own YouTube channel videos.
-I’m not sure how necessary it is for a simple Zoom meeting, however. (note that this is an affiliate link below where I make a small commission at no cost to you if you purchase.
-But know that I only suggest what I love!):
+I’m not sure how necessary it is for a simple Zoom meeting, however.
+(Amazon affiliate link):

 - And on that note, make sure you can be seen!
 Hold your virtual singing time in a well-lit room or outside during the day.
 Natural light that comes from outside is usually best.
 If that’s not an option, turn on lots of lights and use high-watt bulbs.